popoviciandrei/pipeline-auto-version/README.md

-We should have Version 2.0.1 now
+We should have Version 2.1.1 now and no other commit